 I could just get things done using GTD, but I want things somehow to fit into a coherent context.
 A project makes me feel as if I have a direction and that my actions fit into an overall scheme.
 I manage like things together as a set, with a distinct budget and time frame.

-And as part of management is a discussion on vertical and horizontal structures.
-So here is a critique of management in a way to say that the traditional vertical management process doesn’t work.
+And as part of the management process is a discussion on vertical and horizontal structures.
+A critique of the management process may be to consider that the traditional vertical management process doesn’t work.